SuhasSDSU/Assignment-7/README.md

 ### Assignment-7
 This Assignment covers advance concepts of the JavaScript by introducing function, type of functions, event handling.
 The assignment has been divided into 5 different parts.
-All parts are unrelated yet build upon the function previous concepts.
+All parts are unrelated yet build upon the previous concepts.

 #### Technologies
 1. HTML